qatkk/VerifyUTXO/README.md

 This repo implements a proof of concept implementation to prove to a verifier the ownership of a UTXO still existing in the UTXO set.

 UTXO set membersip is proved using UTreeXO.
-A backend server acts as the bride node of UTreeXO providing proof for a queried UTXO in the set.
+A backend server acts as the bridge node of UTreeXO providing proof for a queried UTXO in the set.

 The UTXO ownership is proved by providing a Schnorr signature verified by the tweaked public key included in the output of a P2TR UTXO (for now this is the only type of UTXO supported in the repo).